BRP Magat Salamat

-BRP Magat Salamat (PS-20) is one of several Miguel Malvar class of patrol corvettes in service with the Philippine Navy.
+BRP Magat Salamat (PS-20) is one of several s in service with the Philippine Navy.
 She was originally built as USS Gayety (AM-239), an with a similar hull to the produced during World War II.
 In 1962 she was transferred to South Vietnam for service in the Republic of Vietnam Navy as RVNS Chi Lang II (HQ-08).
 She was acquired by the Philippine Navy in April 1976 and later on commissioned as Magat Salamat.
 Along with other ex-World War II veteran ships of the Philippine Navy, she is considered one of the oldest active fighting ships in the world today.

 History

 US Navy

 Commissioned in the US Navy as USS Gayety (AM-239) in 1945, she was assigned in the Pacific theatre of operations, specifically around the Japanese home islands providing minefield sweeping and anti-submarine warfare patrols in the Ryukyus and off Okinawa.
 27 May 1945 She suffered a near-miss from a 500-pound bomb and was damaged with several casualties who were buried at Zamami shima, Okinawa, although she was quickly put back into fighting shape.
 After the war she was decommissioned in June 1946 and placed in the Atlantic Reserve Fleet.

 Gayety was recommissioned on 11 May 1951 as a training ship, and was again decommissioned on 1 March 1954, and re-entered Atlantic Reserve Fleet.
 As part of the reserves, she was reclassified as MSF-239 on 7 February 1955.